small-tech/site.js/README.md

 $ site serve . @localhost:443
 ```

+__Note:__ Site.js will refuse to serve the root directory or your home directory for security reasons.

 #### To serve on a different port

 Just specify the port explicitly as in the following example: